 How to get to Fuji Five Lakes

 From Tokyo By Train – Lake Kawaguchi can be reached easily from Shinjuku station.
 If you have a JR Pass, a portion of this journey is covered from Shinjuku to Otsuki, but you still need to top up for the Otsuki to Lake Kawaguchi part.
-Otherwise, there are direct limited express trains from Shinjuku to Lake Kawaguchi which will take about 2 hours from Tokyo.
+Otherwise, there are direct limited express trains from Shinjuku station to Kawaguchiko station which will take about 2 hours from Tokyo.
+This train is very popular so you’ll want to book in advance or the timing you want might sell out.

 Combine with Hakone – If you’re on a trip from Tokyo, you might want to group this trip together with Hakone as Fuji Five Lakes can be reached by bus from Hakone.
 So you could potentially do Tokyo – Hakone – Fuji Five Lakes – Tokyo, or the other way around.
 If you are doing this route, you might be interested in the Fuji-Hakone pass, which will cover your transportation.